coderefinery/documentation/_episodes/06-gh-pages.md

 objectives:
   - Create a working example which you can take home and adapt for your project.
 keypoints:
-  - Do not maintain own web servers for project websites.
+  - Do not maintain own web servers for project websites or homepages.
 ---

 ## Create an example project website and host it on GitHub Pages